 Beasley School of Law (JD-MPH): This program affords full-time students the opportunity to earn the JD and MPH degrees in four years.
 The JD-MPH program is designed to develop professionals in the field of public health law practice who have a clear understanding of the law as well as the associated implications for public health practice and the impact on population health outcomes.
 Students will complete their studies with an understanding of the fundamental critical thinking skills necessary for practice in accordance with the American Bar Association (ABA) and the competencies necessary for public health practice in accordance with the Council on Education for Public Health (CEPH) competencies, including social, environmental, and behavioral aspects of health, the analytic sciences of epidemiology and biostatistics, and principles of health service management, including program planning, evidence-based practice, and evaluation.
 Field experiences, which are integral to both programs, provide dual degree students opportunities to apply theories and skills from both professions to health-related practice and to explore numerous and exciting career options.
 JD-MPH graduates may seek employment as public health attorneys, health policy analysts, administrators and many other options, as well as the potential to pursue additional studies in the form of a doctorate.

-For all dual degrees, there are five concentrations to choose from:
+For all dual degrees, there are five programs to choose from:

 MPH in Social and Behavioral Science —The MPH in Social and Behavioral Science prepares students for practice-oriented careers in health promotion, health counseling and health education, with a focus on addressing the behavioral, social and cultural factors related to individual and population health, as well as public health program development, implementation and evaluation.